MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/security-governance-and-compliance.md

 ---
-title: Security governance and compliance
+title: CAF enterprise-scale security governance and compliance
-description: Cloud Adoption Framework enterprise-scale security governance and compliance.
+description: Learn about enterprise-scale security governance and compliance in the Microsoft Cloud Adoption Framework for Azure.
 author: BrianBlanchard
 ms.author: brblanch
 ms.date: 06/15/2020